Meet our Champions

 Mel Lacey (Sheffield Hallam University, UK)

-Mel is an Associate Professor at Sheffield Hallam University.
-Throughout her scientific career she has had a keen interest in public engagement and outreach, receiving her first public engagement grant in 2007, in the second year of her PhD.
-Currently, she is working with partner organisations across South Yorkshire to deliver impactful public engagement and widening participation events to wide range of participants.
-Her research interests, as well as public engagement and widening participation, span higher education pedagogy, production and delivery methods of novel anti-microbial agents and the impact of the microbiome on human health.
+I am an Associate Professor at Sheffield Hallam University, UK.
+Throughout my scientific career I have had a keen interest in public engagement and outreach, receiving my first public engagement grant in 2007, in the second year of my PhD.
+Currently, I am working with partner organisations across South Yorkshire to deliver impactful public engagement and widening participation events to a wide range of participants.
+My research interests, as well as public engagement and widening participation, span higher education pedagogy, production and delivery methods of novel anti-microbial agents and the impact of the microbiome on human health.

 -